History of TSA PreCheck in Timeline

 TSA PreCheck

-TSA PreCheck, launched in December 2013 by the U.S. Transportation Security Administration, is a trusted traveler program offering expedited security screening at over 200 U.S. airports.
-It's open to select frequent flyer program members, participants in other trusted traveler programs (Global Entry, SENTRI, NEXUS, FAST), U.S. military members, and service academy cadets/midshipmen.
-As of October 2024, 104 airlines participate, allowing enrolled travelers on domestic and some international routes to experience faster security lines.
+TSA PreCheck, launched in December 2013 by the United States Transportation Security Administration, is a trusted traveler program that offers expedited security screening at airports.
+Eligible participants include frequent flyers, members of other trusted traveler programs (Global Entry, SENTRI, NEXUS, FAST), U.S. military members, and U.S. service academy cadets/midshipmen.
+As of October 2024, over 100 airlines and more than 200 airports participate in the program, enabling faster passage through airport security for enrolled members on domestic and select international flights.

 December 2013: TSA PreCheck Initiated

-In May 2023, the TSA announced that children aged 13-17 can accompany a parent or guardian through PreCheck lanes if they are on the same reservation and the adult has PreCheck linked to their reservation.
+In May 2023, the TSA announced that children aged 13-17 can accompany a parent/guardian through PreCheck lines if on the same reservation and the parent/guardian has PreCheck linked to their reservation.

-As of October 2024, 104 airlines participate in the TSA PreCheck program, which is available at over 200 airports.
+As of October 2024, TSA PreCheck is available at more than 200 airports with 104 participating airlines.